 If a translation unit contains one or more tentative definitions for an identifier, and the translation unit contains no external definition for that identifier, then the behavior is exactly as if the translation unit contains a file scope declaration of that identifier, with the composite type as of the end of the translation unit, with an initializer equal to 0.

 This statement describes an effect and not a literal token sequence.
 Therefore, this example does not contain an error.

-Tentative definition of externally-linked object with incomplete type If one writes the file-scope declaration int i[];
+Tentative definition of externally-linked object with incomplete type int i[];